SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 # Chapter 10.
 Functions

 In this chapter the topic of **functions** will be introduced together with cases, in which they might be useful as well as the **primary concepts** when working with functions.
 It will be demonstrated why it is a **good practice** to use functions, how to **define** them and how to **call** them.
 The concept of a **parameter** and a **returned value** of a function as well as how we can further use the returned value from the function will be introduced.
-At the end of the chapter will be looked at what are the **best practices** when dealing with functions.
+At the end of the chapter we'll look at what the **best practices** are when dealing with functions.

 ## Video